Kemba Walker: Dallas Mavericks (2022–2023)

 On July 6, 2022, Walker and the draft rights to Jalen Duren were traded to the Detroit Pistons in exchange for a future first-round selection.
 On October 17, Walker reached a contract buyout agreement with the Pistons.

 On November 28, 2022, Walker signed with the Dallas Mavericks, on a one-year, non-guaranteed deal.
 On December 17, Walker put up a season-high 32 points, five rebounds, and seven assists in a 100–99 overtime loss to the Cleveland Cavaliers.
 On January 6, 2023, Walker was waived by the Mavericks.

+AS Monaco (2023–2024)

+On July 21, 2023, Walker signed with LNB Pro A and EuroLeague club AS Monaco, moving outside of the United States for the first time in his career.
+On October 18, Walker made his debut for Monaco, scoring 2 points in ten minutes of play in a EuroLeague home win over Crvena zvezda.
+He only played in the EuroLeague during the season, averaging 4.4 points in 26 games.

+On July 2, 2024, Walker announced his retirement from professional basketball.